BoyBaykiller/IDKEngine/Readme.md

 Here is a comparison of using shadow samplers (right) vs not using them.
 ![SamplingComparison](Screenshots/SamplingComparison.png?raw=true)

-Obviously you can combine this with software filtering like PCF to get even better results.
+Of course, you can combine this with software filtering like PCF to get even better results.

 ## GPU Driven Rendering

 ### 1.0 Multi Draw Indirect

-This "Engine" does a modern low overhead MDI approach to rendering.
+All Multi Draw Indirects internally just call another non multi draw command `drawcount` times.
-MDI stands for multi draw indirect.
-The most commonly used MDI function is probably `MultiDrawElementsIndirect`.
+In the case of `MultiDrawElementsIndirect` this underyling draw call is `DrawElementsInstancedBaseVertexBaseInstance`.
-As the name suggests it does multiple draws under the hood.
-In fact `MultiDrawElementsIndirect` is equivalent to calling `DrawElementsInstancedBaseVertexBaseInstance` in a for loop with `drawcount` iterations.
+This effectively allows multiple meshes to be drawn with one API call, reducing driver overhead.

 Arguments for these underlying draw calls are provided by us and expected to have the following format:
 ```cs
 struct DrawCommand